shukitchan/ats-wasm-ai-inference/README.md

   - In Rust 1.82, webassembly target support for `reference-types` is on by default.
 See [changes](https://releases.rs/docs/1.82.0/) in 1.82
   - WAMR does not support `reference-types` by default till 2.3.0
   - Thus we need to wait for `proxy-wasm` to [support WAMR-2.3.0](https://github.com/proxy-wasm/proxy-wasm-cpp-host/issues/449) if we want to use WAMR as runtime
-  - For now we can do either of the following if we want to use WAMR -
-    - Stay with rust 1.81 requirement.
+  - For now, if we want to use WAMR, stay with rust 1.81 requirement.
 But we need to downgrade some libraries as well for the compilation
 ```
 cargo update liquid@0.26.11 --precise 0.26.9
 cargo update liquid-lib@0.26.11 --precise 0.26.9